rafaw01/genai-agent-scheduler/README.md

 ## 📌 About the Project
-The GenAI Project is an SMS-based chatbot designed to interact with job candidates applying for a Python Developer position.
+The GenAI Project is an SMS-based chatbot designed to interact with job candidates applying for a  position in Hi-Tech Market.
 It autonomously conducts conversations, collects and validates information, answers questions, and schedules interviews with human recruiters — or politely ends the conversation when appropriate.

 This project leverages specialized agents, dynamic decision-making, and a knowledge base (vector DB + SQL) to deliver a smooth and intelligent pre-interview experience.